Supply chain disruption: 10 tips for improving resilience

 The elephant in the room of any major business transformation is the fact that up to 70% of corporate change efforts do not succeed.
 But the more important data point is not that they fail but why they fail.
 In reality, it is almost never to do with the technology or the plan itself.
 In fact, the major contributing factors to corporate change failure are poor leadership and a lack of awareness and buy-in from the bottom up.
 Conversely, if we look at all the businesses that have rolled out successful transformation initiatives, we can also see some commonalities.
 Transformation success stories start with clear communication across the business as well as a sound and robust change management strategy – and making sure the necessary people, skills, and technologies are in the right places at the right times.

-Supply chain optimisation: The preparation stage
+Supply chain optimization: The preparation stage

 Change management guru John Kotter reminds us: “Leadership defines what the future should look like, aligns people with that vision, and inspires them to make it happen despite the obstacles.”
 The best business initiatives start out with strong leadership – and by taking a realistic approach to planning and goal-setting.